ADHD and Fertility: Is There a Link?

 procrastination

-When there is deficient Yin, there is not enough feminine energy in the body (think follicular stage and oestrogen) and the cooling mechanism in the body is deficient, which indirectly leads to heat symptoms, at certain times of the day or of the cycle.
+When there is deficient Yin, there is not enough feminine energy in the body (think follicular stage and oestrogen), and the cooling mechanism in the body is deficient, which indirectly leads to heat symptoms at certain times of the day or your cycle.

 So How Does ADHD Relate to Fertility?